Last updated: May 29, 2026

 - Recent tax return if you filed one.

-- Doctor note if dental care is needed before surgery, cancer care, transplant care, or another medical treatment.
+- Doctor note if dental care is needed before surgery, cancer care, transplant care, dialysis, or other treatment.

-- Dental estimate or treatment plan if a dentist has already seen you.
+- Dental estimate or treatment plan if a dentist already saw you.

 - Transportation plan, especially for DDS or clinics outside your county.